ImperialCollegeLondon/MSE404-MM/docs/labs/lab05/readme.md

     non-self-consistent calculation.
 2.  `nbnd = 8` specifies that we want to calculate 8 bands.
 3.  `K_POINTS automatic` specifies that we are using an automatically generated k-point grid.
-We've increased the k-point sampling to a 20x20x20 grid, and we have removed the shift.
+We've increased the k-point sampling to a 20x20x20 grid, and we have removed the shift (without a shift, Quantum Espresso uses the convention that the gide always includes the origin, for more information see [:link:this](https://www.c2x.org.uk/mp_kpoints.html)).
 Many systems have a valence band maximum or conduction band minimum at the gamma point, so it is good to ensure it's explicitly included in the grid.

 !!! example "Task 1.2 - NSCF Calculation"
     Run `pw.x` using the input file